clivehoggart/BridgePRS/README.md

 Required R packages: parallel, glmnet, boot, data.table, doMC, BEDMatrix v2.0.3, optparse and MASS.
-Assumes Plink v1.9 is in your path
+Assumes Plink v1.9 is in your path and BridgePRS directory is in your home directory.

 Make BridgePRS shell script and example shell script executable;
 chmod +x bin/BridgePRS.sh